patrickclery/etd/README.md

 * `⌘’` - Focus the tags text input
 * `^⌘M` - Move the note to another notebook
 * Evernote's editor’s basic formatting shortcuts `^⌘H` is highlight text, `⌘B` is Bold, `⌘U` is underline, `⌘I` is Italics, (see Format > Style in the menubar for the rest)

+## OTHER TOOLS

+- [Adiós.ai](https://adios.ai/) allows you to schedule your emails to arrive when you want.
+Mine is set to receive my first emails of the day @ 12pm, then every hour from 3pm-10pm.
+Limiting your exposure to incoming email allows you to deal with your tasks, then handle all PROCESSING when at once later.